palmithor/scorebrawl/README.md

 ### Setup

-Neon database has to be set up for the development environment.
+Supabase database has to be set up for the development environment.

 Uploadthing credentials have to be set up in the environment variables.